chef-boneyard/chef-web-docs-2016/chef_master/source/analytics.rst

 Webhooks
 -----------------------------------------------------
-For an example of creating a notification that integrates with a remote service via webhooks, see the |slack| integration.
+For an example of creating a notification that integrates with a remote service via webhooks, see the |slack| integration section (above).

 Controls
 =====================================================